markcarey/multichain-deployer/README.md

 - (optionally) initialize each contract as part of the same transaction (saving time and reducing the chance of error for large multi-chain deployments)

 # How it works
-Starting from the [Constant Address Deployer](https://docs.axelar.dev/dev/build/solidity-utilities#constant-address-deployer) (CAD) contract by Alexar, I expanded it to also provide remote deployment functions.
+Starting from the [Constant Address Deployer](https://docs.axelar.dev/dev/build/solidity-utilities#constant-address-deployer) (CAD) contract by Axelar, I expanded it to also provide remote deployment functions.
 The CAD contracts are deployed to the same address on each chain and provide `deploy()` and `deployAndInt()` functions that developers can call to _deploy their own contracts *from* the CAD contract_.
 The main reason to do this -- rather than deploy directly -- is to ensure that each deployment on each chain is _deployed to the same address_.
 But you still need to deploy to each chain separately, calling the CAD functions on each target chain.

 Multichain Deployer adds `multiDeploy()` and `multiDeployAndInit()` functions.
 These functions accept not only the bytecode needed to deploy, but also the target chains and addresses.
 These functions will deploy on the local chain if specified, and also send `callContract()` GMP (General Message Passing) to the Alexar network, to be relayed to the target chains.
 Once the `execute()` function has been called on the target domains, the same bytecode and other payload data is used to deploy (and optionally initialize) the contract on each target chain.